Systems, Resilience, and Organization: Analogies and Points of Contact with Hierarchy Theory: Analogies with the System of Leibniz

 \subsubsection{Emergence and Modularity in Leibniz}

-As already mentioned, a monad is persisted in the ``mind-of-God'' only if it proves to be characterized by an adequate degree of intrinsic (systemic) quality and extrinsic (contingent) quality across a dynamic variety of conditions.
+As already mentioned, a monad is persisted in the ``mind-of-God'' only if it proves to be characterized by an adequate degree of intrinsic (systemic) quality and extrinsic (contingent) quality across a dynamic variety of conditions~\cite{DF17QoE}.
 Monads and their material instances across the global biota are continuously ``sorted''---which constitutes for Leibniz one of the purposes of ``God''.
 Said purpose is not only effective but also ``necessary'', and results in ours being ``the best of all possible worlds''~\cite{L:Theodicy}.
-The treatise on Hierarchy Theory provides elements to better understand the ``necessity'' in the processes exercised by the Leibnitian ``God'':
+I believe that the treatise on Hierarchy Theory provides elements to better understand the ``necessity'' in the processes exercised by the Leibnitian ``God'':

 \begin{itemize} \item First, ``God'' aims at guaranteeing that ``the greatest amount of essence or possibility is brought into existence''.
 HT provides us with a reason for this: the greatest amount of essence or possibility corresponds to the \emph{greatest area of morphospace}~\cite{HT:TE14a}.
 The greater such area, the more covered is the space of all possible events that may affect the hierarchies of the biota.
 Uncovered areas may in fact correspond to the most appropriate natural ``configurations'' with respect to an unprecedented or very rare environmental condition.
-In other words, seeking the greatest amount of essence or possibility aims at increasing as much as possible the amount of diversity and disparity in all levels of the natural hierarchies, diversity and disparity being the most effective ``line of defense'' against events that may affect simultaneously a large amount of individual instances.
+In other words, seeking the greatest amount of essence or possibility aims at increasing as much as possible the amount of diversity and disparity in all levels of the natural hierarchies, diversity and disparity being the most effective ``lines of defense'' against events that may affect simultaneously a large amount of individual instances.
 The Permian-Triassic extinction event (P-Tr) is an extreme case of diversity/disparity failure.
-The widespread adoption of a same ``deployment solution''---the use of a mineralized skeleton---resulted in a common trigger ultimately producing one of the most devastating and widespread correlated failures\footnote{ Correlated failures is the term used in computer science to refer to the effect of single events on a multiplicity of insufficiently diverse software components.
-In the domain of software systems, no recorded event exists that may compare to (P-Tr); though by the end of last Century much dreaded was the event of a ``Great (Software) Dying'' due to so-called Millennium Bug.
-More information on this may be found, e.g., in~\cite{DeFl09}.} of recorded natural history~\cite{Knoll,Eraclios13.11.12}.
+The widespread adoption of a same ``deployment solution''---the use of a mineralized skeleton---resulted in a common trigger ultimately producing one of the most devastating and widespread correlated failures of recorded natural history~\cite{Knoll,Eraclios13.11.12}.